prakashravi01/imbalanced-dataset/README.md

 # Achivements

-Going ahead with the **K-weighted** approach we obtain the maximum accuracy/effieciency during the test of the model, while other approaches failed to yield.
+Going ahead with the **Class - weight** approach we obtain the maximum accuracy/effieciency during the test of the model, while other approaches failed to yield.